 - Failing to protect the security and confidentiality of patient records.

 In these situations, the hospital itself may be held liable for injuries or illnesses suffered by patients.
 For example, if a patient receives the wrong medication because the hospital only staffed two nurses when it should have had four on duty to adequately support patients, this may be grounds for a hospital negligence claim.
-If you have been injured or developed an illness due to hospital negligence, a Long Island medical malpractice attorney may be able to file a lawsuit against the hospital.
+If you have been injured or developed an illness due to hospital negligence, a Medical malpractice attorney based on Long Island may be able to file a lawsuit against the hospital.

 Failure to Diagnose

 A delayed diagnosis of an illness can lead to devastating results.
 If a doctor does not order the correct tests or fails to see warning signs of a particular condition, the patient may suffer from advanced progression of the disease that could lead to wrongful death.

 A delay in treatment for most diseases can result in a much harsher prognosis.
 For example, if a doctor fails to diagnose a life-threatening illness such as cancer, the disease may progress to such a point that treatment may become difficult or even impossible.
 If a physician misses the symptoms of an additional condition, such as diabetes, it can cause a tremendous amount of damage in a person’s body if left unchecked.